About

 Smith-Trahern is currently closed due to renovations - Updated November 2022

-Built in 1858 by wealthy tobacconist Christopher Smith, this majestic antebellum home overlooks the Cumberland River.
+Built in 1858 by wealthy tobacconist Christopher H. Smith, this majestic antebellum home overlooks the Cumberland River.
 Constructed during the troubled pre-Civil War era, the architecture reflects Greek Revival and Italianate styles.
-The home boasts grand hallways, an exquisite curved staircase and a widow's walk on the roof.
-During the winter months, local organizations fill the home with over 20 Christmas trees decorated and sparkling.
-In 1998, the mansion was placed on the National Register of Historic Places.
-The home makes a beautiful setting for weddings, wedding photography and receptions.
-It's also available for other private event rentals.
+It is believed that architect Adolphus Heiman designed the building.
+The home boasts grand hallways, an exquisite curved staircase, and a widow's walk on the roof.
+During winter, local organizations fill the home with over 20 Christmas trees decorated and sparkling.

 - Hours of Operation: Monday-Friday: 9:30am-2:30pm